Silhouette, 2 mg+0.03 mg 63 pcs

 – sudden weakness or significant numbness on one side or in one part of the body;

-– acute abdominal syndrome.
+– acute abdomen syndrome.

-The risk of venous thromboembolic complications is increased:
+The risk of venous thromboembolic complications increases:

 – with age;